stheil15/virAnnot/docs/source/parameter.rst

 .. literalinclude:: ../../examples/map.txt

 You can add categories for each sample so they can be used when coloring sequences in trees from the Rps2tree module.
+One library can be attributed to multiple samples, as shown in the example.
+Thus the demultiplexing step will be able to differentiate each sample and separate them.